AEVR Congressional Briefing Focuses on Translating Glaucoma Therapy from Bench to Bedside

 Dr. Kahook emphasized that, although topical glaucoma drug therapies will remain primary despite adherence concerns, alternative approaches will become common—overcoming the hurdles to adoption— and that the pace of innovation suggests that drops may not be the primary method of treatment in a decade.
 He concluded by observing that enhancing glaucoma care and finding treatments will require extensive basic research, and that breakthroughs are not singular events but the result of decades of research.
 Curing glaucoma will require federal funding for that research and to keep the talent pool—especially emerging vision scientists—engaged.
 And, most importantly, we should remember that this work requires the active engagement of patients.

-The first World Glaucoma Day was held on March 6, 2008, and the U. S. House of Representatives passed H.R.
-981, which recognized the event and supported NEI’s efforts to research the causes of and treatments for glaucoma.
-Since 2010, the day has expanded into a week of events held worldwide, with all major glaucoma professional societies and research organizations co-sponsoring AEVR’s 2016 event, including:
+The first World Glaucoma Day was held on March 6, 2008, and the United States House of Representatives passed H.R.
+981, which recognized the event and supported the NEI’s efforts to research the causes of and treatments for glaucoma.
+Since 2010, the day has expanded into a week of educational events held worldwide, with all major glaucoma professional societies and research organizations co-sponsoring AEVR’s 2017 event, including:

 Research to Prevent Blindness